Build a Profitable Brand in One Year

 I’ve always wanted to build my own custom web-based software for creating, storing, and sharing homebrew recipes.
-But alas, I’m not a good programmer.
-I found out the hard way on the Web App challenge.
+But alas, I’m not a good programmer, which I found out the hard way on the Web App Challenge.

 After researching all these brewing apps for my own use, I landed on the best-looking one called Beer Tools.
 I’ve been using it for years, but there are so many things I wish it did.
 At the very least some better UI and UX design.

 I told JP I wanted to do this as part of the Brew Cabin brand project, and he was game to build it.

 What We’re Starting With